-"Neighbourhood planning gives communities direct power to develop a shared vision for their neighbourhood" (para.
-183 of the National Planning Policy Framework).
+"Neighbourhood planning gives communities the power to develop a shared vision for their area" (para.
+29 of the National Planning Policy Framework).

 Each stage of the process, the Emsworth Neighbourhood Plan has sought to extend the amount of common ground between local residents, business groups and other stakeholders, narrowing down various options through a transparent and open process.